Blog articles - 60 Garner North

 copyright

-An important thing to address when it comes to knitting patterns is the designer's copyright.
-In the pattern, the terms of use are usually stated as ©copyright and this means that you may not share patterns or resell them without permission unless otherwise stated.
+An important thing to mention regarding knitting patterns is the designer's copyright.
+The pattern usually states the terms of use as ©copyright, which means you are not allowed to share or resell the patterns without permission unless otherwise specified.

 So it is not allowed to copy a pattern and give it to a friend or share a digital pattern file.

-So when I advise you to print or copy the pattern to be able to take notes and mark, it is for your own use only.
+So when I suggest printing or copying the pattern to be able to take notes and highlight, it is only for personal use.

-Knitting patterns can be found in many different forms, for example in the form of pattern books, knitting magazines and newspapers, individual printed patterns, digital patterns in pdf etc.
+Knitting patterns can come in many different forms, such as pattern books, knitting magazines and newspapers, individual printed patterns, digital patterns in pdf, etc.

-At 60 Garner Nord you will find pattern books, individual patterns and magazines with several patterns in each.
-And of course everything else that is needed for your knitting.
+With us at 60 Garner Nord you will find pattern books, individual patterns and magazines with several patterns in each.
+And of course everything else you need for your knitting.

-So maybe reading a knitting pattern wasn't so much like reading a recipe after all...
+So this thing about reading a knitting pattern might not be so much like reading a recipe after all...

 But fear not, choose your pattern and get started.
 However, I recommend that you read through the entire pattern before you start knitting so that you know what to expect.

-Should think that what lies ahead is Lovely knitting!
+I would guess that what lies ahead of you is Delightful knitting!

 Hugs / Pernilla